Stronger Operations. Smarter Strategy. Equitable Technology.

 Who is Resourced?

 The Pattern: Resource concentration.
 In philanthropy, the question is who gets grants.
-In enterprise, which departments get AI budgets.
-The question: Does this technology distribute capacity or hoard it?
+In enterprise, which departments get budgets.
+The question: Does this system distribute capacity or hoard it?

 Who Carries the Risk?

 The Pattern: Invisible risk shifting.
-When an algorithm fails, the most vulnerable pay the price.
+When a system fails, the most vulnerable pay the price.
 When it fails in business, front line staff take the blame.
 The question: Who absorbs the consequences?

 The Common Thread